dflock/duncanlock.net/content/posts/tech/the-marvellous-incomplete-compendium-of-reddit-automatons.rst

 I say people - but it turns out that not all of the denizens of Reddit are human.
 There are also 'bots.
 Lots and lots of them.
 How many?
 No-one really knows. [#bots]_

+This is an interesting and somewhat shadowy facet of the otherwise very public reddit community, so I thought I'd take a closer look...

 What is a reddit bot?
 ---------------------------